 Historical towns and cities

 - Alter Flecken of Freudenberg - North Rhine-Westphalia.
-Visually impressive, unusual historical city consisting of white and black half-timbered houses.
+Visually impressive, unusual historical city which consists of white and black half-timbered houses.
 Includes a fortified church from 1585.

 - Bamberg - Bavaria.
 Beautiful medieval city with authentic planning of early medieval cities and huge number of valuable buildings.
 City flourished in the 12th - 19th centuries.